Duchenne muscular dystrophy (DMD)

 Duchenne muscular dystrophy (DMD) is an inherited muscle-wasting disease within the group of conditions referred to as muscular dystrophy.1,2 DMD presents from early childhood and is characterised by severe muscle weakness and muscle loss (atrophy/muscle wasting).3,4 It is a progressive condition, which means that the symptoms worsen over time.5 Early symptoms involve delays in developmental milestones, including walking and speech.
 This often progress to needing to use a wheelchair as well as issues affecting the heart and breathing (respiratory).1

-DMD is a genetic condition which is caused by changes in a very large gene called the DMD gene found on the X chromosome.6 Individuals with DMD are typically males, but females can also be affected with milder symptoms.1,7 There are also female carriers who can pass on the genetic change to their children but are unaffected.1,5
+DMD is a genetic condition.
+It is caused by disease-causing genetic changes (variants) in a very large gene called the DMD gene found on the X chromosome.6 Individuals with DMD are typically males, but females can also be affected with milder symptoms.1,7 There are also female carriers who can pass on the genetic variants to their children but are unaffected.1,5

-Genetic changes in the DMD gene can also cause a different type of muscular dystrophy called Becker muscular dystrophy (BMD) which usually has a milder disease presentation compared to Duchenne muscular dystrophy.1
+Genetic variants in the DMD gene can also cause a different type of muscular dystrophy called Becker muscular dystrophy (BMD) which usually has a milder disease presentation compared to Duchenne muscular dystrophy.1

 Symptoms